WebAssembly/spec/spectec/test-prose/TEST.md

     - the table type tabletype is valid.
   - Or:
     - externtype is (FUNC typeuse).
-    - typeuse is valid.
-    - The :ref:`expansion <aux-expand-typeuse>` of C is (FUNC functype).

-Externtype_ok/tag
-- the external type (TAG typeuse) is valid if:
     - the type use typeuse is valid.
     - The :ref:`expansion <aux-expand-typeuse>` of the context C is the composite type (FUNC functype).

+Externtype_ok/tag
+- the external type (TAG tagtype) is valid if:
+  - the tag type tagtype is valid.

 Externtype_ok/global
 - the external type (GLOBAL globaltype) is valid if: